opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 Installing on Windows
 ---------------------
-Excecute the OpenToonzSetup.exe file and follow these steps:
+Execute the OpenToonzSetup.exe file and follow these steps:

 1. Choose languange for the installer messages: